Singulink/Singulink.Cryptography.PasswordHasher/README.md

 ## API

 You can view the API on [FuGet](https://www.fuget.org/packages/Singulink.Cryptography.PasswordHasher).
-All the functionality is exposed via the `PasswordHasher` and `PasswordHashAlgorithm` classes in the `Singulink.Cryptography` namespace.
+The main functionality is exposed via the `PasswordHasher` class in the `Singulink.Cryptography` namespace.

 ## Changes from Version 1.x to 2.x